 Water quality problems of water park equipment manufacturers

 Residual chlorine in water is an important indicator of swimming pool water quality.
-Insufficient chlorine content means insufficient sterilization of the water body, which may lead to excessive bacterial content in the pool water, increased particulate matter, and adverse effects on the human body.
-The swimming pools built by current water park equipment manufacturers generally use chlorine-containing disinfectants to sterilize and purify water.
+Insufficient chlorine content means insufficient sterilisation of the water body, which may lead to excessive bacterial content in the pool water, increased particulate matter, and adverse effects on the human body.
+The swimming pools built by current water park equipment manufacturers generally use chlorine-containing disinfectants to sterilise and purify water.
 There have been children choking on water, causing a cough and high fever, and the hospital diagnosed it as a respiratory infection caused by bacteria.

 Greening is the reason for the growth of algae.
 Just like Lake Taihu, the following measures are recommended: